 The Quartermaster shop is where you can find trash bags, rakes, shovels, or any other implement of camp improvement you can imagine.
-If you find that your section of camp needs a scrubbing, this is where you would find your cleaning supplies.
+If your section of camp needs scrubbing, this is where you would find your cleaning supplies.

 Welcome Center